South Perimeter Road

 Alternative Approval Process

-The AAP will start on Wednesday, February 14 and finish on Friday, March 16.
+The AAP will started on Wednesday, February 14 and finished on Friday, March 16.

 The question is as follows:

 I am OPPOSED to the City of Kelowna proceeding with the adoption of Bylaw No. 11554 being the South Perimeter Road and Gordon Drive Extension Agreement Authorization Bylaw No. 11554 authorizing the City of Kelowna to enter into a contract with Ponds Ventures Inc., which contract requires Ponds Ventures Inc. to construct the South Perimeter Road and an extension of Gordon Drive, and requires the City to remit to Ponds Ventures Inc. its cost of constructing the South Perimeter Road and extension of Gordon Drive, up to a maximum of $10.763 million, over a term of up to 35 years, with the City’s remittance obligations being funded from existing Transportation Development Cost Charge reserves and Transportation Development Cost Charge revenues collected from future development in the area, as per the Definitive Agreement between the City and Ponds Ventures Inc.